Secure a position in a growing job market with a cybersecurity degree.

 Students who receive scholarships, grants or financial aid

 Learn Your Way

-Information Technology and Cybersecurity classes are taught on the Auburn Hills, Cadillac, Jackson, Muskegon, and Owosso campuses & through Baker Online.
-Beginning in 2022, these classes will be available on the new Royal Oak campus as well.
+Information Technology and Cybersecurity classes are taught on the Cadillac, Owosso, and Royal Oak campuses & through Baker Online.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.Learn More

 Why Study Information Technology and Cybersecurity?